PhilTIG/BarcodePackaging/Reference/BoxEmpty_Transfer_PRD.md

 - **Database Update**: Change `boxNumber` from `NULL` to the emptied box number for all products of that customer
 - **Transition**: Seamless - no "empty" status, direct assignment to new customer
 - **Notification**: Simple notification to user about reallocation ("Box 5 now assigned to Customer ABC")
-- **Worker Impact**: Workers continue following their allocation patterns with newly assigned boxes
+- **Worker Impact**: Workers skip NULL boxes and recalculate their sequence dynamically
+- **Box Number Retention**: Emptied/transferred boxes retain their box number for history tracking

 #### 1.3 Box History System
 - **Scope**: Show all previous contents for the specific box number across the job